ropensci/nlrx/cran-comments.md

 # Resubmission

-nlrx version 0.4.1
+nlrx version 0.4.2

 ## CRAN check error fixes
-* One test of the package had a dependency on an external file.
-This issue was fixed.
+* An error was thrown because of a dependency on external files in the roxygen example of the nldoc function.
-* The testfiles are now self-contained and the files are now included in the package.
+* This error has now been fixed.

-## Changes in version 0.4.1
+## Changes in version 0.4.2
 * no additional changes were made